drgarlic/satonomics/README.md

 ## Description

 Satonomics is a suite of tools that compute, distribute and display on-chain data.
 The generated datasets are very heterogeneous and can be used for many different purposes.
-In a nutshell, it's the FOSS and self-hostable version of [Glassnode](https://glassnode.com) and thus be a complimentary tool to [mempool.space](https://mempool.space).
+In a nutshell, you can view this as the FOSS and self-hostable version of [glassnode](https://glassnode.com) and thus a complimentary tool to [mempool.space](https://mempool.space).

 - `parser`: The backbone of the project, it does most of the work by parsing and then computing datasets from the timechain.
 - `server`: A small server which automatically creates routes to access through an API all created datasets.